PackFitter

 A 35–40L bag is the sweet spot for most Europe trips.
 Backpacks tend to work better than rolling suitcases for multi-city Europe travel — cobblestones, narrow train aisles, and hostel stairs all favor a bag you can carry on your back.
 Rolling suitcases work well for single-city or resort-style trips.

 Not sure how much space your Europe trip actually needs?
-Use the packing calculator to estimate your setup and compare it to real bag sizes.
+Use the Bag Size Calculator to estimate your setup and compare it to real bag sizes.

 Osprey Farpoint 40 — Carry-On Backpack